 Precision without precedent

-The same technology that will help safely guide naval aviators onto the decks of aircraft carriers in roiling seas will also help the U.S. Navy’s future unmanned tanker.
+The same technology that now guides aviators onto the decks of aircraft carriers in roiling seas will do the same for the U.S. Navy’s future unmanned tanker.
 One day soon, it may also help U.S. Air Force pilots land on austere runways in remote regions of the world.

-The Navy will use the Joint Precision Approach and Landing System, or JPALS for short, to land the MQ-25 unmanned aircraft onto carriers at sea, quite a feat without a human at the controls.
-Known as the Stingray, the Navy’s future unmanned carrier aviation air system will provide inflight refueling to the U.S. fleet’s fighters, allowing them to operate at far greater ranges than before.
+The Navy will use the Joint Precision Approach and Landing System — JPALS for short — to land the MQ-25 unmanned aircraft onto carriers at sea, quite a feat without a human at the controls.
+Known as the Stingray, the Navy’s future unmanned carrier aviation air system will provide in-flight refueling to the U.S. fleet’s fighters, allowing them to operate at far greater ranges than before.

 “When you’re talking about auto-landing a flying unmanned tanker onto an aircraft carrier, then the system has to be infallibly accurate, which JPALS is,” said Mark Maselli, Raytheon JPALS deputy program manager.